SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops.md

 All the necessary resources will be loaded automatically when the file is started and we can directly write our **JavaScript** code.

-If for some reason you don't have permenent access to the Internet, you can use the second option:
+If for some reason you don't have permanent access to the Internet, you can use the second option:

 + **Loading resources locally**

-You have to download all the necessary files and change a few lines in the html file.
-Start by creating a folder called **Turtle-Demo** and create the main **html file** and a subfolder for the necessary resources in it:
+You have to download all the necessary files and change a few lines in the HTML file.
+Start by creating a folder called **Turtle-Demo** and create the main **HTML file** and a subfolder for the necessary resources in it:

 ![](assets/chapter-5-1-images/13.Turtle-graphics-03.png)